-Pooled Funds - For investments subject to statutory over-ride for pooled investments (extended to 31 March 2025) there has been an unrealised loss taken to reserves.
+Pooled Funds - For investments subject to statutory over-ride for pooled investments (extended to 31 March 2029 for investments in place on 1 April 2024) there has been an unrealised gain taken from unusable reserves.
 The following considerations in relation to risk exposure have been disclosed:

-- The market in the underlying assets for these financial instruments has weakened considerably in the past year. - It is likely that the fund's portfolios will become stressed in terms of value, liquidity and income. - Disclosure of any income potentially at risk (eg pooled fund dividend income). - Details of any separate earmarked reserve established to manage the risks of the fair value movements.
+- The market in the underlying assets for these financial instruments has improved in the past year. - It is possible that the fund's portfolios will remain stressed in terms of value, liquidity and income. - Disclosure of any income potentially at risk (eg pooled fund dividend income). - Details of any separate earmarked reserve established to manage the risks of the fair value movements.